2025 Drexler-Automotive Formula Cup

+Jo Zeller Racing driver Sandro Zeller (top) won his eighth title in the highest class, the F3 Cup, while Team Hoffmann Racing's André Petropoulos (bottom) won the title in the F3 Trophy.

 The 2025 Drexler-Automotive Formula Cup was the 44th Austrian Formula 3 Cup season and the seventh season since Drexler-Automotive took over the title sponsoring of the series.

 The 2025 season was held over seven race weekends across Europe.
 It began in April at Monza Circuit and concluded in October at Misano World Circuit.
 The championship continued its cooperation with the F2000 Italian Formula Trophy, with the two series sharing grids and race slots for multiple rounds.

-Jo Zeller Racing's Sandro Zeller took his ninth title in the championship's highest class, the Formula 3 Cup.
+Jo Zeller Racing's Sandro Zeller took his eighth title in the championship's highest class, the Formula 3 Cup.
 Team Hoffmann Racing's André Petropoulos was victorious in the Formula 3 Trophy, while STAC's Jérémy Clavaud became the inaugural Formula Regional Class winner and LRT's Michael Fischer claimed the Formula Light Cup title.

 Teams and drivers

 The 2025 season saw the introduction of a Formula Regional Class, open for Tatuus F3 T-318 cars using Renault or Alfa Romeo engines.
 The other three classes remained the same: The Formula 3 Cup and Formula 3 Trophy classes divided the entered Formula 3 cars based on their age and power output, while the Formula Light Cup remained open for Formula Renault and Formula 4 cars.